1969 W. Odgen Ave.

 The System SCM Director shall oversee the negotiation of a Contract(s) with the Proposer(s) identified following the evaluation.
 Upon completion of the negotiation of the Contract(s), the Contract(s) shall be submitted for approval and execution as provided in Section 1.2, Purchases; Power to Act, of the CCH Procurement Policy.

 Vendors awarded contracts will be required to carry certain levels of insurance in order to do business with Cook County.
 Insurance coverage required normally includes Worker’s Compensation, General Liability, Auto Liability, and in some cases, Professional Liability.
 The County will normally require occurrence based coverage, and in all cases, the County of Cook is required to be named as an additional insured.

 Terms and Conditions

 Vendors bidding/proposing on contracts will be required to comply with several standard requirements in terms of submitting bid responses, and ultimately for the performance of any contract which may be awarded to them.
-Cook County Health and Hospitals System Instructions to Bidders and RFP responders, General Conditions (for Supply and Service) and Execution Forms may be viewed and downloaded by clicking on the links shown below.
+Cook County Health Instructions to Bidders and RFP responders, General Conditions (for Supply and Service) and Execution Forms may be viewed and downloaded by clicking on the links shown below.